-The rugged game bird that pushes upland hunters to new limits (Alectoris chukar).
+Chukar partridge is the non-native rugged game bird that pushes upland hunters to new limits and scientifically known as Alectoris chukar.

 Like the ring-necked pheasant, the chukar is a non-native game bird species introduced from the Middle East and Asia.
 Since its introduction here, the chukar has thrived in the arid environments of our Western states and is a popular game bird for ambitious upland hunters.

 The chukar is a small, plump bird with feather colors that more resemble a shorebird than a game bird.
 Males and females look virtually the same, though males are typically larger than females.
 They have cream to tan colored feathers across most of their body, and have white wings with vertical black stripes.
 Their heads are creamy-gray with a black ring around their red bills and red-fringed eyes.
 The color of their legs has earned them the nickname “red-legs” by many hunters.

 Males begin courting females in their own separate territories by tilting their heads and displaying in a circle around the females.
 The males may even bring food to the female during the courtship process.
 Females typically choose a nest site under vertical cover (e.g., rocky ledge, sagebrush, shrub) and line the ground depression with grasses and feathers (National Audubon Society 2018).
 The female lays a clutch of about 8 to 14 eggs.
 The female incubates the eggs by herself for about 22 to 24 days, although males may occasionally incubate the first clutch while the female lays a second clutch elsewhere (NatureServe 2018).
 The precocial chicks can feed themselves shortly after hatching and can fly within 7 to 10 days (National Audubon Society 2018).